#7 EFFICIENT FOOD BANK NETWORKS

 Building on predictive and prescriptive analytics, we specifically aim to develop prediction tools for both supply and demand at food banks, a decision support tool to reduce waste at food banks, as well as a donation tool to advise donors what products would be suitable for donation.

 An example of the kind of decision support tools built within the project was recently published in a highly ranked academic journal.
 The article describes an optimization model built to help food banks decide on where to invest to maximize their social impact, meaning that as much food waste as possible gets redistributed to the food bank’s beneficiaries.
-More information can be found in the paper A food bank supply chain mode (Reusken et al., 2023).
+More information can be found in the paper A food bank supply chain model (Reusken et al., 2023).

 Partners